astrologyapi/astro-api-nodejs-client/README.md

-Vedic-Rishi-Astro-API-NodeJS-Client
+Astrology-API-NodeJS-Client
 ================================

-This is NodeJS client to consume Vedic Rishi Astro APIs
+This is NodeJS client to consume Astrology APIs

 Where to get API Key
 ====================